Sometimes when I’m home on a weekday, I’ll bump into my neighbors on the street, or at the store.

 There is always more that we can be doing to build our opportunities and our business.

-I have to say that after 20+ years, this approach really works for me.
+I have to say that after 25 years as a full-time musician, this approach still really works for me.

 So, what are you doing today?